scylladb/scylladb/docs/kb/compaction.rst

 There are two types of compactions:

 * Minor Compaction
-   Scylla automatically triggers a compaction of some SSTables, according to a :term:`compaction strategy<Compaction Strategy>` (as described below).
+   ScyllaDB automatically triggers a compaction of some SSTables, according to a :term:`compaction strategy<Compaction Strategy>` (as described below).
 This is the recommended method.

 * Major Compaction
    A user triggers (using nodetool) a compaction over all SSTables, merging the individual tables according to the selected compaction strategy.

-.. caution:: It is always best to allow Scylla to automatically run minor compactions.
+.. caution:: It is always best to allow ScyllaDB to automatically run minor compactions.
 Major compactions can exhaust resources, increase operational costs, and take up valuable disk space.
 This requires you to have 50% more disk space than your data unless you are using :ref:`Incremental compaction strategy (ICS) <incremental-compaction-strategy-ics>`.

 View Compaction Statistics
 --------------------------

-Scylla has tools you can use to see the status of your compactions.
-These include nodetool (:doc:`compactionhistory </operating-scylla/nodetool-commands/compactionhistory>`  and :doc:`compactionstats </operating-scylla/nodetool-commands/compactionstats>`)  and the Grafana dashboards which are part of the `Scylla Monitoring Stack <https://monitoring.docs.scylladb.com/>`_ which display the compaction statistics on a per cluster and per node basis.
+ScyllaDB has tools you can use to see the status of your compactions.
+These include nodetool (:doc:`compactionhistory </operating-scylla/nodetool-commands/compactionhistory>`  and :doc:`compactionstats </operating-scylla/nodetool-commands/compactionstats>`)  and the Grafana dashboards which are part of the `ScyllaDB Monitoring Stack <https://monitoring.docs.scylladb.com/>`_ which display the compaction statistics on a per cluster and per node basis.
 Compaction errors can be seen in the `logs <https://manager.docs.scylladb.com/stable/config/scylla-manager-config.html>`_.

 Compaction strategy
 -------------------